A typical scenario is a truck that just delivered a load of goods from a southern city to a northern city and now has to return home empty.

 Everything we touch is available to us because of the logistics industry.

-However, there are also significant emissions from the aviation and maritime sectors, the sectors, which are experiencing the fastest growth in emissions.
+There are also significant emissions from the aviation and maritime sectors, the sectors, which are experiencing the fastest growth in emissions.

 In the US, 28% of the miles travelled by trucks while they are empty, amounting to 47 million empty miles a year.